microsoft/FluidExamples/shared-string-example/README.md

 ### Run the app locally

-To run our local server, Tinylicious, on the default values of `localhost:7070`, enter the following into a terminal window:
+To run our local server, Tinylicious, on the default URL of `localhost:7070`, enter the following into a terminal window:

 ```
 npx tinylicious